algotradingsoc/Pedlar_dev/README.md

 # Pedlar_dev
 New pedlar under development.
 This is NOT the official version that has support

+# Overview

+There are 3 folders for this repo

+pedlar folder is the core engine that is responsible for running the trading agents on live and backtest data

+pedlarserver folder is for the database that will store all the performance submitted by trading agents

+pedlarweb folder is for the website that shows the leaderboard for the performance

 # Existing issues with pedlar

 Currently, there are three major problems in pedlar that we need to address.